celery/celery/docs/userguide/monitoring.rst

 * **purge**: Purge messages from all configured task queues.

+    This command will remove all messages from queues configured in the :setting:`CELERY_QUEUES` setting:

     .. warning::
         There is no undo for this operation, and messages will be permanently deleted!